We see vending machines everywhere.

 This includes buying the right machines, finding the right locations, having the appropriate tracking software, running efficient routes, and protecting yourself against the key risks involved in this business.

-If you are interested in learning more about these types of opportunities, check out my series on starting a business or my series on passive income streams.
-Also, if you want other great passive income ideas that may be less risky, check out my article on 15 ways to make truly passive income with no money.
+Also, if you want other great passive income ideas that may be less expensive (and more low maintenance) than a vending machine business, check out my article on 15 ways to make truly passive income with no money.